 - 1. A bachelor's degree from a college or university accredited by a regional association such as the Higher Learning Commission. - 2.
-Evidence of interest, aptitude and ability to undertake graduate studies in management, such as: - a. previous full-time work experience (a minimum of two years required) - b. an undergraduate GPA of 3.0 - c. two letters of recommendation; and, - d. a personal interview with faculty.
+Evidence of interest, aptitude and ability to undertake graduate studies in management, such as: - a. an undergraduate GPA of 3.0 - b. previous work experience and professional accomplishments (detailed on resume) - c. statement of intent indicating candidate's reasoning for pursuing a Master of Management degree - d. two letters of recommendation; and, - e. a personal interview with faculty.